- Labor and delivery patients are permitted one support person. Certified doulas will be allowed in addition to the patient’s support person.

 Chorionic villus sampling (CVS) — An alternative to amniocentesis, this procedure takes a small sample of cells from the placenta where it is attached to the wall of the uterus.
 It can be performed earlier in the pregnancy than amniocentesis.
 CVS can be used to find genetic disorders, such as Tay-Sachs disease or hemophilia.
 It can also find chromosomal birth defects, such as Down syndrome.

-For the security and safety of you and your baby, and to ensure that you get adequate rest, the Maternity Center is a locked unit.
+For the security and safety of you and your baby, and to ensure that you get adequate rest, First Impressions Maternity Center is a locked unit.
 Family and friends may visit from 10 a.m. to 8 p.m.
 Your support person may visit at any time.

 Only children who are brothers or sisters of newborns are allowed to visit.
 Siblings must be accompanied and supervised by an adult at all times.